healthykitchen101/healthykitchen101.com/electric-skillets/reviews/best.md

 The pan has a spout for pouring liquid so the tempered glass lid doesn’t need a steam vent.
 All parts are **dishwasher-safe** except for the thermostat.
 Nonetheless, thanks to the non-stick coating, we found a quick hand-washing was more than enough after cooking the steak.

 3\.
-Best Deep Pan: Elite Gourmet Electric Skillet EG-6203#
+Best Deep Pan: Elite Gourmet Non-Stick Electric Skillet EG-6203#

 *   Raised honeycomb pan
 *   Excellent cooking capacity